Flatworm

 Photo by Andrea Bonifazi / CC BY-SA 4.0 via Wikimedia Commons

-6. Immortal Fragments?
+6. The Immortal Flatworm Paradox

 Diving & Observation Notes